Restriction on types of coherent states due to gauge symmetry: Introduction

 In the previous paper,\cite{spinPI3a} hereafter referred to as {\bf I}, we have developed a basic formulation of the SU(2), i.e. spin, CS based on arbitrary FV and of their PI.
 The CS and CSPI are labeled by a full set of three Euler angles ${\bf\Omega} \equiv (\phi, \theta, \psi)$.
 Since the present paper flows directly out of {\bf I}, we will look back the previous results concisely.
 In {\bf I} we found out that the Lagrangian in the action appeared in the PI expression were composed of two parts: The topological term related to geometric phases and the dynamical one originating from a Hamiltonian.
-And the former is again split into two parts: One is the monopole type part which is the generalization of that of Balachandran {\em et al.}\cite{Bal-NP,Bal-CTQS,Aitch} and the other represents the effect of entanglements between neighboring components of a FV.
-Such interweaving components of a FV appear in the dynamical term as well.
-The monopole is fictitious in that it does not represent a real physical monopole having a magnetic charge; Instead it stems from the topological or geometric phase terms.
+And the former is again split into two parts: One is the monopole type part which is the generalization of that of Balachandran {\em et al.} \cite{Bal-NP}${}^{\mbox{--}}$\cite{Aitch} and the other represents the effect of entanglements between neighboring components of a FV. \footnote{The entanglements here do not concern those between states themselves that often employed in quantum computation (QC) and information (QI); instead, they relate to those between components of a given FV.
+However, see also the fourth point in future prospects in Sec. \ref{sec:discussion}.
+There we take up some similarities between our methods and the nature of entanglements in QI for reference frames in relativity.} Such interweaving of components of a FV appears in the dynamical term as well.
+The monopole is fictitious in that it does not represent a real physical monopole having a magnetic charge; instead it stems from the topological or geometric phase terms.
 However, mathematical descriptions seem quite common to both real and fictitious monopoles.
 And we have confirmed the PI form by demonstrating from discrete PI to continuous ones.
 Moreover, it has been proved that the generic spin CSPI contract to the general canonical CSPI in the high spin limit.